Anwil: Economy

 In 2000, there were 21 workers who commuted into the municipality and 174 workers who commuted away.
 The municipality is a net exporter of workers, with about 8.3 workers leaving the municipality for every one entering.
 Of the working population, 17% used public transportation to get to work, and 54.7% used a private car.

 Religion

 From the 2000 census, 51 or 10.3% were Roman Catholic, while 346 or 69.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 5 individuals (or about 1.01% of the population) who belonged to the Christian Catholic Church, and there were 23 individuals (or about 4.65% of the population) who belonged to another Christian church.
 There were 5 (or about 1.01% of the population) who were Islamic.
-There FALSE and 1 individual who belonged to another church.
 50 (or about 10.10% of the population) belonged to no church, are agnostic or atheist, and 13 individuals (or about 2.63% of the population) did not answer the question.